swiftlang/swift-org-website/documentation/standard-library/index.md

 title: Standard Library
 ---

+The Swift standard library defines a base layer of functionality for writing Swift programs.
+Documentation for the standard library is presently hosted on the [Apple Developer website](https://developer.apple.com/documentation/swift/swift-standard-library).

 The Swift standard library, along with its tests and inline documentation, are a part of the [main Swift repository][swift-repo].